adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

                     text_markdown: >-
                       * Use custom components to build new pages visually.

-                      * Share & review changes with a preview site.
+                      * Share and review changes with a preview site.

                       * Publish content confidently with a push of a button.